3urobeat/git-anon/README.md

 **But why?**
 1. I like statistics
 2. We use internal git instances and have restricted systems
-3. I want to keep an accurate contribution graph to have a more meaningful profile when applying for another job.
+3. I want to maintain an accurate contribution graph in order to have a more meaningful profile

 And you should too!